EvanDotPro/GtkGrab/README.md

 ### Mac Installation

-* Install Growl and growlnotify from http://growl.info/
+* Install Terminal Notifier from https://github.com/julienXX/terminal-notifier/releases
+* Copy config.cfg-sample-mac to config.cfg and update as appropriate
 * Use automator to run **`GtkGrab/screenshot`** via the keyboard shortcut of your choice.
 Instructions for this can be found [here](http://www.macosxautomation.com/services/learn/tut01/index.html),